mapstruct/mapstruct-examples/README.md

 Currently, the following examples exist:

+* _mapstruct-on-ant_: Shows how to use MapStruct in Ant-based projects; to build this example, run `ant build` on the command line
-* _mapstruct-on-gradle_: Shows how to use MapStruct in Gradle based projects; To build the example project, run `./gradlew clean build` on the command line
+* _mapstruct-on-gradle_: Shows how to use MapStruct in Gradle-based projects; to build the example project, run `./gradlew clean build` on the command line
-* _mapstruct-lombok_: Shows how to use MapStruct together with Lombok; To build the example project, run `mvn clean install` on the command line
+* _mapstruct-lombok_: Shows how to use MapStruct together with Lombok; to build the example project, run `mvn clean install` on the command line
 * _mapstruct-iterable-non-iterable_: Shows how by means of a mapper util class conversions can be made from an iterable- to its non-iterable element
 * _mapstruct-rounding_: Shows how by means of a mapper util class and qualifiers roundings can be carried out on Numbers
 * _mapstruct-examples-updatemethods-1_: Shows how to update an existing target object